danijorgesantos/gatsby-auth0-redux/README.md

 The category we choose was the one that allowed us to solve the impacts of covid in the world.

+The technologies used in the application were Node.js, Gatsby, Redux, Socket.io, Ionic, Vercel, and MongoDB.

 ## To get started you can:

 ```bash